WJSoftware/vite-plugin-single-spa/README.md

 presence of the `imo-ui` local storage variable.
 If any of this is inconvenient, specify the value of `imoUi` as an object with the `variant`, `buttonPos` and `localStorageKey` properties set to your liking.

-> **NOTE**:  At the time of this writing, the adverties button position functionality of `import-map-overrides` wasn't working.
+> **NOTE**:  At the time of this writing, the advertised button position functionality of `import-map-overrides` wasn't working.
 This package provides the configuration in case this is fixed in a future release.

 We finally reach the `importMaps` section of the options.
 Use this section to specify file names and the import map type.
 The default behavior is to automatically import maps from the file `src/importMap.dev.json` whenever Vite runs